 Buddhist and Daoist rituals have been interacting for over 1,500 years.
 An obvious instance is the Flaming Mouth (yankou) ritual.
 The Li family ritual repertoire contains many Buddhist elements (Daoist priests of the Li family, index).
 The toolbox required to study the two is similar; we shouldn’t compartmentalise our studies.

 Field reports on local ritual in south China do sometimes feature household Buddhist groups—notably in east Guangdong and Jiangxi—where the picture is complex, with “Buddhist Daoists” and “Daoist Buddhists” (see e.g. Overmyer, Ethnography in China today, pp.109–16, 338–40).
 For north China, I mentioned in passing a Buddhist band in Daixian county near Wutaishan (further detail here).
-I’ll add the occasional page on other local Buddhist ritual traditions as I find material—such as Zuoyun county in north Shanxi, and Yangxian in south Shaanxi.
+I’ll add the occasional page on other local Buddhist ritual traditions as I find material—such as Zuoyun county in north Shanxi, Yangxian in south Shaanxi, and Chengde in northeast Hebei.

 And of course there is plenty of work on the rituals of Buddhist temple monks, notably for old Beijing, and around Xi’an.
 In both places, there was interaction between the temples and folk ritual specialists—notably on the Hebei plain, where there are still many amateur associations performing rituals transmitted from former temple monks.
 So that is a more common scenario than occupational groups of household Buddhist ritual specialists.